American Culture and Consumption

 Assessment modes: Coursework, Dissertation

-This module examines America's cultural responses to the shift from a producer to consumer economy over the 20th century.
-Using stories, novels, plays, art, film, adverts and social science texts in their historical and social contexts we explore how they reflect changing attitudes to American consumer and material culture.
+- how stories, novels, plays, art, film, adverts and social science texts in their historical and social contexts reflect changing attitudes to American consumer and material culture

 Module learning outcomes